 Viola has worked as a freelance talent scout and entertainment entrepreneur.
 He has mentored top martial arts performers, helping them gain exposure within the entertainment industry.
 Viola helped launch the modeling career of Nick Bateman at the Model Universe competition in Miami, Florida.
 Bateman was discovered by fashion Icon Calvin Klein at the event.

 Viola has extensive experience within the entertainment industry, working behind the scenes of major Hollywood productions.
 He has worked on location for big budget music videos sharing the set with musical artists such as the Def Tones, Britney Spears, and The Black Eyed Peas.
 The experience influenced the creation of The Kumite Classic concept.
+Throughout his promotions he has met and worked with some of the biggest names in the industry.

 Bill Viola is married to Jennifer and have a daughter Gabriella Capri (8-17-10) and William Viola IV (9-23-17).